duncanmcclean/cookie-notice/README.md

 </p>
 <br>

-> **Note:** This addon is no longer receiving bug fixes or new features.
-Consider using [Fathom](https://usefathom.com/ref/ZBERDK) instead of Google Analytics for website analytics (fathom doesn't require a cookie notice).
+> **Warning:** Cookie Notice is no longer receiving bug fixes or new features.
+Consider using [Fathom Analytics](https://usefathom.com/ref/ZBERDK) instead of Google Analytics (Fathom is privacy focused, so no need for a cookie banner).

 <!-- /statamic:hide -->